-The appliance shall be stored in a room without continuously operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater).
+The appliance shall be stored so as to prevent mechanical damage and in a well-ventilated room without continuously operating ignition sources (e.g. open flames, an operating gas appliance, or an operating electric heater).
+The room size shall be as specified in the General safety precaution.